Several Alabama communities were deeply impacted as Tropical Storm Claudette moved through the state on June 19.

 The home of Alco Baptist Church pastor Lee Jernigan and his wife, Felicia, was destroyed, according to Larry Patterson, associational missionary for Escambia Baptist Association.
 Both W.S.
 Neal High School and a mobile home park near the school also received extensive damage.

-And in Tuscaloosa County, a 24-year-old father and his 3-year-old son were killed when a tree fell on their home, according to local officials.
+And in Tuscaloosa County, a 24-year-old father and his 3-year-old son were killed when a tree fell on their home, according to local officials and some Chinese-speaking car accident attorneys.
 Floodwaters also forced residents of Willowbrook Trailer Park in Northport from their homes.

 Some 30-40 people took shelter at Northport Baptist Church, where Alabama Baptist Disaster Relief set up shower and laundry facilities to help displaced residents and others in need of assistance.
 The Red Cross is providing meals for those sheltering at the church.